alexdiliberto/multi-emberapp-htmlbars-inline-precompile-bug/README.md

 This README outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.

+## How To Recreate

+1. clone the repo
+2. run `scripts/desktop t` and you'll see the error.
+3. For the quickest fix just remove one of the EmberApp's (so now there is only 1 EmberApp again)...so just comment out line 8 in ember-cli-build.js https://github.com/alexdiliberto/multi-emberapp-htmlbars-inline-precompile-bug/blob/master/ember-cli-build.js#L8.
+Now run `scripts/desktop t` and it works because there is only 1 EmberApp.

 ## Prerequisites

 You will need the following things properly installed on your computer.